Privacy Rights Clearinghouse

 - Medical records.
 In California and many states, medical records are confidential.
 There are only a few instances when a medical record can be released without your knowledge or authorization.
 The FCRA also requires your specific permission for the release of medical records.
 If employers require physical examinations after they make a job offer, they will have access to the results.
 The Americans with Disabilities Act allows a potential employer to inquire only about your ability to perform specific job functions.
 (42 USC §12101)

 There are other questions such as age, marital status, and certain psychological tests that employers cannot use when interviewing.
-These issues are beyond the scope of this fact sheet.
+These issues are beyond the scope of this guide.
 If you have further questions, contact the resources at the end of this fact sheet.
 The federal Equal Employment Opportunity Commission and the fair employment agencies in the states handle these issues.

 What can my former employer say about me?